-The Center as lessor, leases its building to the Foundation until 2047.
-The Center classifies the lease as an operating lease and elects not to separate the lease component, comprised of monthly rent from the Foundation, from the associated non-lease components, comprised of maintenance, repairs and/or other expenses attributable to the leased property.
-The Center accounts for the combined lease and non-lease components under ASC 842.
-Lease income for the years ended December 31, 2023, and 2022 totaled \$340,966 and \$334,281 respectively.
-Based on the remaining term of the lease agreement, the Center expects to receive payments totaling \$347,785 during the year ended December 31, 2024.
+The Center as lessor, leased its building to the Foundation until September 2024.
+The Center classified the lease as an operating lease and elected not to separate the lease component, comprised of monthly rent from the Foundation, from the associated non-lease components, comprised of maintenance, repairs and/or other expenses attributable to the leased property.
+The Center accounted for the combined lease and non-lease components under ASC 842.
+Lease income for the years ended December 31, 2024, and 2023 totaled \$229,538 and \$340,966 respectively.
+Based on the remaining term of the lease agreement, the Center does not expect to receive payments during the year ended December 31, 2025.